-There are many people who would love to say your website offers accessibility, but can’t.
+Web Accessibility is making sure everyone has access to everything on the web.
+There are many of you who would love to say your websites offer accessibility, but can’t.

-Accessibility would allow them to marvel at your fabulous content, click all the right buttons, and convert into the action-takers you’re eager for them to become.
+Accessibility would allow them to marvel at your fabulous content.
+And click all the right buttons.
+And convert into the action-takers you’re eager for them to become.

 Unfortunately, none of this is possible at the moment.

 Why?
-Because the individuals we're talking about are vision-impaired, hearing-impaired, or in some other way differently-abled, and you have not yet configured your website so that persons with such disabilities can access it.
+Because the individuals we're talking about may be vision-impaired, hearing-impaired, or in some other way differently-abled.
+And you haven't yet configured your website so that persons with such disabilities can access it.

 Failure to give your website accessibility is a huge mistake.